What Is Knee Osteoarthritis?

 Knee replacement surgery offers very high success with minimal risks.
 The knee replacement can last 15 to 20 years and beyond if the operation is done accurately.
 Perfect accuracy in total knee replacement surgeries can now be consistently achieved by using computer-assisted surgery (CAS).
 CAS is the latest technology in knee replacement surgery that yields more accurate results compared to conventional knee replacement surgery.

-For more information relating to Knee Osteoarthritis, please contact our Consultant Orthopaedic Surgeons below:
+For consultation on Knee Osteoarthritis, make an appointment with our Consultant Orthopaedic Surgeons below: